sliptripfall/PickyEaterDirtyKeto/README.md

 |-|-|
 | Focuses on caloric intake, not nutrition.
 Vitamins & supplements are needed to prevent malnutrition. | Focuses on nutrient-dense foods emphasizing quality of nutrition while also achieving desired dietary numbers. |

-Clean Keto also promotes not eating highly processed foods, regardless of the carb count, and avoiding nitrates in meats, as an example.
+Clean Keto also promotes not eating highly processed foods, regardless of the carb count; like avoiding nitrates in meats, as an example.
 Again, you can take this as far as you want, but intuitively know that the easier something is to store, prepare, and eat, the more likely it is to be processed.

 > Call out for high sodium, sometimes you trade one problem for another.
 That's why it's crucial to scrutinize the WHOLE label (ingredients & nutritional facts) to be better informed.